 Kidd’s vast knowledge of the English game, allied to his natural empathy with the players and renowned tactical acumen, all combined to great effect and he proved a indispensable component in Mancini’s coaching staff as City ended our 35 year wait for silverware by lifting the 2011 FA Cup.

-He has also been a reliable and valued thread linking together the reigns of Mancini and more latterly Manuel Pellegrini and over the past three and half years, Pep Guardiola.
+He was a reliable and valued thread linking together the reigns of Mancini, Manuel Pellegrini and the initial years of Pep Guardiola's reign.

-It’s surely no coincidence that the trio have all appreciated and been keen to tap into the vast reservoir of knowledge about the English game amassed by Brian in more 50 years in football.
+It’s surely no coincidence that the trio all appreciated and were keen to tap into the vast reservoir of knowledge about the English game amassed by Brian in more 50 years in football.

 Beneath his calm exterior though, the passion burns deep.